hairywelly/StormMultilangCSharp/README.md

 3. Maven Package the test wordcount project (thanks storm people I totally stole that project)
 4. Deploy to storm.

-I would go into more detail for step 1, 2, 3 and 4 but I’m drinking beer right now so I won’t Enjoy
+I would go into more detail for steps 1, 2, 3 and 4 but I’m drinking beer right now so I won’t Enjoy

 **One more fist pump**